-- In a number of cases a limited resit may be possible; see the table below for details.
-The procedure is as follows: - By the day after the final presentation at the latest, the examiner will write an opinion which will include justification for the limited resit being offered, and will send this to the Examination Board. - Within two working days after the final presentation, you will send a request for a limited resit to the Examination Board, making reference to the examiner's opinion. - The Examination Board will consider the request for a limited resit within one working week following receipt, and will communicate its decision to you and to the supervising lecturer/examiner. - Following approval by the Examination Board you have two working weeks within which to submit your limited resit. - You are entitled to an additional feedback session, in which the assessment will again be clearly explained.
-It is up to you to seek this feedback session. - A limited resit will have an impact on the final assessment: the maximum grade for the part covered by the limited resit is 6.0. - In the case of a full resit (where the student failed), you will have to complete a new project with a different company/organisation.
+- The Examination Board will consider the request for alimitedresit within one working week following receipt, and will communicate its decision to you and to the supervising lecturer/examiner. - Following approval by the Examination Board you have two working weeks within which to submit your limited resit. - You are entitled to an additional feedback session, in which the assessment will again beclearly explained.
+It is up to you to seek this feedback session. - A limited resit will have an impact on the final assessment: the maximum grade for the part covered by the limited resit is 6.0. - In the case of a full resit (where the student failed), you will have to complete a new project with a differentcompany/organisation.